 Getting to Edinburgh

 Travel between Edinburgh and Glasgow is really easy as the two cities are only ~45 miles apart.
-The fast train takes 45 minutes and costs £12-13 return, and while the bus takes a little longer (75 minutes) it is even cheaper (from £1).
+The fast train takes about 50 minutes, while the bus takes a little longer (75 minutes) but is also cheaper.

 Where to stay in Edinburgh